-Commissioner James Danly was nominated by President Trump to be a Commissioner at the Federal Energy Regulatory Commission on February 12, 2020, and confirmed as a Commissioner by the United States Senate on March 12, 2020.
+Commissioner James Danly was nominated Commissioner at the Federal Energy Regulatory Commission on February 12, 2020, and confirmed as a Commissioner by the United States Senate on March 12, 2020.

-Danly has been FERC General Counsel since September 2017.
+Danly formerly served as general counsel to FERC.
 Prior to joining the Commission, he was a member of the energy regulation and litigation group at Skadden, Arps, Slate, Meagher and Flom LLP.

 Danly earned his juris doctor from Vanderbilt University Law School, and his bachelor’s degree from Yale University.
 He is licensed to practice law before the District of Columbia Court of Appeals.